 For nearly all patients cataracts are caused by an aging of the natural lens that leads to a breakdown of its proteins.
 This results in a progressive clouding of the lens.
 While the average patient typically doesn’t get visually significant cataracts until age 60 or beyond, there are a number of risk factors that are known to cause cataracts earlier in life.
 In fact, some babies are born with cataracts as a result of genetic defects or infection while in the womb.

 - Eye Surgery

 - Certain medical treatments including radiation and chronic steroid use

 The vast majority of cataracts are believed to be a normal age-related change of the lens.
 While genetics may play some role in these changes, most cataracts are not believed to be a hereditary condition.
 There are, however, a number of genetic conditions that can predispose or even cause cataracts, but these conditions are usually quite rare and are not the cause of cataracts for the majority of patients.

 Cataracts are typically a slowly progressive change that happens over years and can be difficult to appreciate at first.
 However, eventually they will start to cause blurred vision, glare, or other visual symptoms.
 If you are noticing changes in your vision that keep you from doing the things that you want to do you should schedule an appointment with you eye specialist at Surevision Eye Centers for an evaluation.

-At Surevision Eye Centers we are able to diagnose and treat your cataracts help provide you with a lifetime of the best possible vision.
+At SureVision Eye Centers in Creve Coeur, MO, and Alton, IL, we are able to diagnose and treat your cataracts and help provide you with a lifetime of the best possible vision.
 The proper evaluation of cataracts and preparation for cataract surgery is a multi-step process that includes: